 Which parameters should we choose?
-An obvious choice is those parameters that make the data most probable; that is, we choose to maximize the likelihood L and the resulting parameters are know as "maximum likelihood estimators."
-It turns out to be convenient not to work with the likelihood L directly but with its logarithm, log L. Since the logarithm function is strictly increasing, maximizing L is equivalent to maximizing log L. And maximizing log L is equivalent to minimizing -log L. This gives us:
+An obvious choice is those parameters that make the data most probable; that is, we choose to maximize the likelihood L and the resulting parameters are known as "maximum likelihood estimators."
+It turns out to be convenient not to work with the likelihood L directly but with its logarithm, log L. Since the logarithm function is strictly increasing, maximizing L is equivalent to maximizing log L. And maximizing log L is equivalent to minimizing $-\log L$.
+This gives us:

-Maximum Likelihood Criterion: Seek the parameters that maximize log L, that is, that minimize -log L
+Maximum Likelihood Criterion:

+Seek the parameters that maximize log L,

+that is, that minimize -log L

 This criterion works well until we try to use it to compare models with different numbers of parameters.
 You might expect that we can compare two models by looking at the maximum log-likelihood each supplies.
-What if best fitting hypothesis H of model $M_1$ yields a higher log likelihood of the data than does best fitting hypothesis K of model $M_2$ ?
-It would seem straightforward that we should pick the H of model $M_1$ over the K of model $M_2$ .
+What if best fitting hypothesis H of model M_1 yields a higher log likelihood of the data than does best fitting hypothesis K of model M_2 ?
+It would seem straightforward that we should pick the H of model M_1 over the K of model M_2 .

 That straightforward conclusion is too hasty because the log likelihood delivered by one model can be spuriously inflated by overfitting.
 For example, in curve fitting, if we use a model with linear functions y=A+Bx, we fit just two parameters, A and B, as well as any parameters characterizing the error noise distribution.
-If we move to a model with quintic equations $y=A+Bx+Cx^2+Dx^3+Ex^4+Fx^5$ , these two parameters are replaced by six parameters, A, B, C, D, E and F. The larger number of parameters in the second model gives it more flexibility and that gives it an unfair advantage over the first model.
+If we move to a model with quintic equations y=A+Bx+Cx2+ Dx3+Ex4+Fx5, these two parameters are replaced by six parameters, A, B, C, D, E and F. The larger number of parameters in the second model gives it more flexibility and that gives it an unfair advantage over the first model.
 The data is generated probabilistically and, as a result, will not perfectly reflect the probabilistic system that generated it.
 A sample mean will typically differ slightly from a population mean.
 A maximum likelihood estimator can increase the likelihood of the data by tracking these slight deviations.
-Selecting the sample mean as the estimator for the population mean.
+Selecting the sample mean as the estimator for the population mean will render this particular data set more probable than selecting the true population mean.
 This unwanted effect is overfitting, once again.
 As the number of parameters in the model grow, the model becomes more flexible and the extent of overfitting increases.

-4. Akaiki Information Criterion
+4. Akaike Information Criterion